Sikhism in India: National and ethnic origins

-Although Punjabi Sikhs form the majority of the Sikh population, the Sikh community is varied and includes people who speak the Pashto language, the Brahui language, the Telugu language, Marathi language, Assamese language, Hindi language, Sindhi language, Bengali language and many more.
+Although Punjabi Sikhs form the majority of the Sikh population, the Sikh community is varied and includes people who speak the Pashto language, the Brahui language, the Telugu language, Marathi language, Assamese language,Tamil language,Hindi language, Sindhi language, Bengali language and many more.
 The many communities following Sikhism is detailed below.

 Afghan Sikhs

 The Sikhs of Afghanistan are primarily Punjabi merchants and immigrants.
 They speak the Punjabi language within themselves but are usually fluent in Dari and occasionally Pashto as well.